web-id-fr/Ail/README.md

     | Guards to display
     |--------------------------------------------------------------------------
     |
-    | This value is a list of guard that you want to display and impersonate.
+    | This value is a list of guards that you want to display and impersonate.
 You
     | need to set the name on key and the service builder on value.
 The service
     | builder is required for search bar on view.
 By default, you can use
     | SearchUser::class that search on `name` attribute.
 You are free and encouraged